unmango/pulumi-homelab/README.md

 The `homelab` provider's plugin must be named `pulumi-resource-homelab` (in the format `pulumi-resource-<provider>`).

 While the provider plugin must follow this naming convention, the SDK package naming can be customized.
-TODO explain.

 ## Packaging

 The provider plugin can be packaged into a tarball and hosted at a custom server URL to make it easier to distribute to users.

 Currently, three tarball files are necessary for Linux, macOS, and Windows (`pulumi-resource-homelab-v0.0.1-linux-amd64.tar.gz`, `pulumi-resource-homelab-v0.0.1-darwin-amd64.tar.gz`, `pulumi-resource-homelab-v0.0.1-windows-amd64.tar.gz`) each containing the same file: the platform-specific binary `pulumi-resource-homelab` created in the `./bin` directory after running `make install_provider`.
 These artifacts can be generated automatically in the `dist` directory using `make dist`.

-TODO explain custom server hosting in more detail.

 ## Example component